michellewl/building_resilience/README.md

  - Show that the heating and cooling for different building types is different.
  How well does 15.5 degrees sits with the energy consumption - we have the hourly data in Michelle's data -- can we check it?
  - Look at proportional changes in consumption --> not absolute!
+ - Can we comapre similar buildings in different locations to assess behavioural impact?

 Challenges/open questions:
 - How do we combine the different climate models?